The childcare setting/referrer is responsible for making sure that all information in the application is up to date and accurate.

 • Make sure all criteria are met fully before applying

-• A separate application must be completed for each child, including siblings
+• A separate application must be completed for each child

-• Evidence will be required to support a new application (check the further guidance below)
+• Evidence will be required to support all applications (check the further guidance below)

 • Report any change in circumstances immediately to the Panel Administrator

-• Remember to get all the necessary signatures, include all the requested material or confirm you have seen evidence
+• Remember to get all the necessary signatures and include all the requested material

 • Provide a clear point of contact (mobile and email address)

-• Submit the application at least three weeks before the proposed start date (applications not received by this deadline will not be able to guarantee the requested start date)
+• Submit the application at least three weeks before the proposed start date, and in line with the panel dates (if applications are not received by this deadline the requested start date cannot be guaranteed)

 As well as following the above guidelines, if you apply using the paper application instead of the online application, you’ll need to...

-• Remember to provide an email address as we will send an email to confirm that an application has been approved.
+• Remember to provide an email address as we will send an email to confirm the outcome of the application.

 Further guidance